 Hi, I'm Marcus.
-I'm a PhD student in Computer Science at Harvard University.
+I'm a PhD Candidate in Computer Science at Harvard University.

 I graduated magna cum laude with highest honors in Computer Science and Statistics from Harvard as an undergraduate.

 I am very lucky to have Professor H. T. Kung as my research advisor.
 My computer science research focuses on machine learning, computer and wireless networking (with a focus on 5G wireless networks), distributed computing, computer vision, and sparse coding.
 My public policy research focuses on technology policy, focusing on the public policy implications of machine learning/artificial intelligence, big data, and the Internet of Things, as well as structural issues in regulating technical domains.
 Please take a look at my publications page to learn more about my research.